junrar/junrar/README.md

 ## Supported features

 - RAR 4 and lower (there is no RAR 5 support)
-- password protected archives.
-Archives with encrypted headers are not yet supported.
+- password protected archives (also with encrypted headers)
 - multi-part archives
 - extract from `File` and `InputStream`
 - extract to `File` and `OutputStream`